 I was working in Singapore for about eight years, then after having my first child, I decided to come back to Malaysia.
 Having a background in customer service, I was hired to manage the customer service centre in MyTeksi.
 That was in 2013, and I had only 4 agents.

 Today, I now have 150 agents under my wings, and it’s a task I do not take lightly.
 They motivate me every day to be a better leader.
-As the lead on Customer Experience for Malaysia, my team manages incoming calls, social media postings and email correspondences from both driver-partners and customers.
-Being in the service industry, it’s not always easy and sometimes we have very tough days, but they come to work every day trying hard to outserve our driver-partners and customers.
+As the lead on Customer Experience for Malaysia, my team manages incoming calls, social media postings and email correspondences from both driver-partners and consumers.
+Being in the service industry, it’s not always easy and sometimes we have very tough days, but they come to work every day trying hard to outserve our driver-partners and consumers.

 As they say, behind every successful man is a woman supporting him, but in my case, that person is my husband.
 He understands the demands of my job and is continuously encouraging me to embrace the challenges and focus on growing my career.
 His patience and understanding has enabled me to give my best to my job.
 However, on the flip side, my colleagues and team members have also been understanding and respectful when I take time off for my family.